Oghma-Infinium/Ascensio/README.md

 ## Updating the modlist

 Before updating, please check the [changelog](https://github.com/Oghma-Infinium/Ascensio/blob/main/CHANGELOG.md).
-You may need to start a new game after certain updates.
+You may need to start a new game after certain updates and I will state so in the changelog if needed.

-Updating is like installing the list.
-Simply make sure your install/downloads paths are the same wihtin Wabbajack and tick on the `overwrite installation` button.

-**Note**: Any mods you have added will be deleted when updating.
-To make sure that Wabbajack does not delete your added mods upon updating, prefix your mods with **[NoDelete]**.
+To update a modlist, follow these steps:
+1. Open Wabbajack again
+2. Download the newest Wabbajack file for your list from the `Browse Modlists` section
+3. Select the same `Modlist Installation Location` and `Resource Download Location` folders you chose previously
+4. Click the play button to begin installation

+Backup **any** changes you have made to the modlist, such as INI tweaks and mod configs, since these will be lost upon reinstall.

+**NOTE**: If you want to keep any mods you've added to your personal install, prefix those mods with **[NoDelete]** to force Wabbajack to skip those files.
+Note that support still won't be officially provided; use this feature at your own discretion.

 ---